datanews/locator/README.md

 Checkout the [demo](//datanews.github.com/locator/).

 Locator is meant to be deployed and customized by your organization so that your staff (i.e. reports, editors, publishers) or who ever you want can create maps that are appropriate for your organization.
+The options are designed so that you can make Locator fit the design needs of your organization and have control of what parts your users interface with.

 Locator only works in [Google Chrome](https://www.google.com/chrome/) at the moment.
 Also, given the goal of Locator, it does not work well on small screens.